-On the Indaver site in Doel, Veolia and Indaver are building an innovative waste-to-energy facility that converts wood waste into energy.
+On the Indaver site in Doel, Veolia and Indaver built an innovative waste-to-energy facility that converts wood waste into energy.
 The “e” in E-Wood stands for energy, in the form of green energy and high-pressure steam.
 “Wood” stands for wood waste that can’t be recycled, but can be used as a green fuel.

 Update: New E-wood power station commissioned

 On Thursday 1 December the new E-wood power station was commissioned.
 The commissioning was approved by AIB Vinçotte.
 E-Wood will convert approximately 180,000 tons of non-recyclable wood waste into energy every year.
 The…

 E-Wood timelapse of the construction site December 2021

 The new treatment facility has the capacity to incinerate approximately 180,000 tonnes of wood waste per year.
 Primarily construction and demolition waste, but also wood waste from container parks and the industry.